Learning Paths & Practical Tools

 Think deeper

-• Basics path: What did you learn about your body that you didn’t know before?
+• Basics path: What is one thing about your body that you understand better now?

-• After the advanced scenarios: Have you ever witnessed period shaming or non‑consensual image sharing?
+• After the advanced scenarios: Have you ever seen period shaming?
 What would you do differently now?

 ⚠️ Reflections are stored only in your browser.
 Clear browser data will erase them.